Fort Walton Beach Attorneys for Car Accidents Due to Hazardous Road Conditions

 At The Bruner Law Firm, we don’t believe in causing our clients to face any additional financial strain.
 To advance this major value for our firm, we work on a contingency basis.
 This means that you don’t pay us upfront when you hire us.
 You only pay us if and when we obtain compensation for your injuries.
 Even if we weren’t already dedicated to our clients and determined to obtain the compensation they need, our contingency fee shows that we have every incentive to fight as hard as we can to win your case.

 The party responsible for causing your accident injuries may be liable for compensating you for your financial and other personal losses.
 Compensation could cover your:

 - Cost of replacing or repairing damaged property

 - Loss of quality of life

 You could also be awarded punitive damages by a judge or jury, but it’s rare.
 There has to be clear and convincing evidence of the liable party’s intentional misconduct or gross negligence.

 Contact The Bruner Law Firm Today

 Hazardous road conditions can cause serious injuries in a car accident.
-If this happened to you, call the Fort Walton Beach car accident attorneys of The Bruner Law Firm today at (850) 243-2222 to discuss your options in a free consultation.
+If this happened to you, call the Fort Walton Beach personal injury attorneys of The Bruner Law Firm today at (850) 243-2222 to discuss your options in a free consultation.